Schatten class Hankel operators on doubling Fock spaces and the Berger-Coburn phenomenon: Abstract

 \section{Abstract}

-Using the notion of integral distance to analytic functions ($\operatorname{IDA}$), we characterize the membership in the Schatten classes of Hankel operators acting on doubling Fock spaces $F^{2}_{\phi}$ on $\mathbb{C}$.
-This characterization will be used to show that for $f\in L^{\infty}$, $1<p<\infty$, $H_{f}$ is in the Schatten class $S_{p}(F^{2}_{\phi},L^{2}_{\phi})$ if and only if $H_{\bar{f}}$ is in the Schatten class.
+Using the notion of integral distance to analytic functions, we give a characterization of Schatten class Hankel operators acting on doubling Fock spaces on the complex plane and use it to show that for $f\in L^{\infty}$, if $H_{f}$ is Hilbert-Schmidt, then so is $H_{\bar{f}}$.
 This property is known as the Berger-Coburn phenomenon.
-An application of a similar idea shows that for a bounded function $f$, $H_{f}:F^{2}_{\phi}\to L^{2}_{\phi}$ is compact if and only if $H_{\Bar{f}}$ is compact.
-We also construct a counter example of the Berger-Coburn phenomenon for Schatten class Hankel operators on doubling Fock spaces when $0<p\leq 1$.
+When $0<p\le 1$, we show that the Berger-Coburn phenomenon fails for a large class of doubling Fock spaces.
+Along the way, we illustrate our results for the canonical weights $|z|^m$ when $m>0$.